 ‘The proposed multimodal bridge will provide safe passage across the river to all Angelenos by bike, foot, and horse without fear of injury that can happen when crossing within the river channel.
 This bridge will also supply verification to the general public that something is indeed happening down on the river – allowing citizens to interact with the Los Angeles River in ways that have been off limits for the last 60 years.’ - Jody Rath and Shannon McIntosh

 The Arts Parks River Committee voted in favor of many of the recommendations made by the Bureau of Engineering Monday, but there’s still work to be done.
 We have an opportunity to make this 20-year journey culminate into a community reality.
-But we need help from our supporters.
-If you want to see this bridge come to life like we do, please let City Hall know by signing up to support the bridge.
+But we need help from our supporters!
+Sign up to learn more.